 Pumra was relieved to hear this, and gave a light nod to show thanks.
 The councillor returned to reading, muttering names and words in a hushed voice for some time.
 "Lupin, Levi, Laggra and Lunav. sproutlings of Volare, same klorea coursing through your veins.
 Very good."

-Then came Mago’s turn, Pumra followed the patterns, mumbling.
-The set of wrinkled hands then touched a patch of rough skin, a burn.
+Then came Mago's turn, Pumra followed the patterns, mumbling.
+The set of wrinkled hands then touched a patch of rough skin.
+A burn.
 Pumra looked dismayed.
-“I cannot read you.”
-The finger lay on an old wound, carved there, on Mago’s backside.
-Armyn recalled the event that caused it.
+"I cannot read you."
+The finger lay on an old wound, carved there on Mago's backside.
+Armyn was distraught, recalling the event that caused it.
 Years ago, the Ilk stepped into a deep crevice.
-The violence of the motion made the city on the creature’s back tremble.
+The violence of the motion made the city on the creature's back tremble.
 Armyn, a hot kettle in hand, lost control and the scalding liquid left a lasting mark on Mago.

 "But you know my family!
 We've been at the Ilk's ear for three generations!"
 Mago explained, red-faced.
 "What does it matter if you can't read it?
 I speak perfect ilken!"

 The other councillors shook their heads, disapprovingly.
 All present in the room knew the family, as did everyone else in the city.
 The Verido counsellors were superstitious, and tradition was tradition.
 Appointing someone with a muddy pattern, they said, would offend the Ilk.
 At these words, Mago froze.
 These words shocked Lupin too.
 Armyn said nothing while the rest argued, they said the word "muddy" often.
 Every mention of the word hurt Mago.